AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 #### Hold Up!
 We Need to Talk About $\nicefrac{L_f}{R_f}$ and $\nicefrac{R_r}{L_r} \cdot X_{R\rightarrow L}$

 \aside{
-  This section regards some subtle ideas about when conversions work (i.e., give meaningful results), and when they won't.
+  This section regards some subtle ideas about when conversions work (i.e., give meaningful results), and when conversions don't.
-  It's worth spending some time on these ideas because \emph{when and how} you can convert between properties is not always obvious.
+  It's worth spending some time on these ideas because \emph{when and how} you can convert is not always obvious.
-  But, we \emph{must} understand this to construct a meaningful way to convert block-weight -- which PoR \emph{requires}.
+  But, we \emph{must} understand this to construct a meaningful method of converting block-weight -- which PoR \emph{requires}.
 }

 Let's consider some units with \emph{real-world} interpretations.